Would open communication from Open AI have helped prevent this tragedy?

 Now, the company is being questioned for its role in the shooting.

-After the shooting took place, the company resched out to the RCMP to report Van Rootselaars activity to law enforcement, but questions are being raised about why the company didn’t come forward sooner.
+After the shooting took place, the company reached out to the RCMP to report Van Rootselaar’s activity to law enforcement, but questions are being raised about why the company didn’t come forward sooner.

-BC Premier David Eby says that “reports that allege OpenAI had related intelligence before the shootings in Tumbler Ridge took place are profoundly disturbing for the victims’ families and all British Columbians.
+Provincially, Premier David Eby says reports that allege OpenAI had related intelligence before the shootings in Tumbler Ridge took place are “profoundly disturbing for the victims’ families and all British Columbians.

-“We will use all powers of government to ensure that police have the tools they need to investigate every aspect of this horrific tragedy.”
+He says the province will “use all powers of government to ensure that police have the tools they need to investigate every aspect of this horrific tragedy.”

 According to OpenAI, the level of threat presented by Van Rootselaar’s account didn’t meet the threshold required to refer the account to law enforcement.
 They say that having police show up at a young person’s door can also be distressing for a young person and their family.